YugabyteDB-Samples/yb-workload-simulator/README.md

     ./mvnw spring-boot:run -Dspring-boot.run.profiles=dev
     ```

-    A jar file gets created at `<yb-workload-simulator>/target/yb-workload-simulator.jar`
+    A jar file gets created at `<yb-workload-sim>/target/yb-simu-base-app.jar`

     You can also get the jar file in VS Code by right clicking the "WorkloadSimulationApplication.java" file and selecting Run Java.

     ![image](https://user-images.githubusercontent.com/78859174/196289685-74854a5a-1cb5-4b50-81b9-08534bab9a25.png)

-    You can verify the name of the "jar" file from the target directory using the name of that file where ever you see "yb-workload-sim-0.0.2.jar"
+    Verify the name of the jar file in the target directory, and use the name of that file wherever you see `yb-workload-sim-0.0.2.jar`.

     ![image](https://user-images.githubusercontent.com/78859174/196288218-13d499ee-a401-4b25-b95c-6e42c64a9824.png)